-This Benson West Elementary Title I School-Parent Compact has been jointly developed with parents and outlines how parents, the entire school staff, and students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership to help children achieve the State's high academic standards.
-At the annual parent-teacher conferences, the compact shall be discussed as it relates to the individual child achievement.
+This Title I School-Parent Compact has been jointly developed with parents and outlines how parents, the entire school staff, and students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership to help children achieve the State's high academic standards.
+At the annual parent-teacher conferences, the compact shall be discussed as it relates to the individual child's achievement.

-Teacher:
+Administrator/Teacher:

 It is important that students achieve.
-I agree to do the following:
+We will:

 - 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment to enable children to meet the challenging state academic achievement standards. - 2.
-Regularly communicate with parents on their's child's progress. - 3.
-Demonstrate professional behavior and positive attitude. - 4.
-Lead students in filling out agendas each day (3-5).
+Regularly communicate with parents on their child's progress & school-related events. - 3.
+Demonstrate professional behavior and positive attitude.

-Parent / Caring Adult:
+Parent/Caring Adult:

-I want my child to achieve; therefore I will encourage him/her by doing the following:
+I want my child to achieve; therefore, I will encourage him/her by doing the following:

 - 1. Communicate and work with teachers and school staff on an ongoing basis to be involved and support my child's learning. - 2.
-Support your child's learning-volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
-Ensure my child is at school every day and on time, unless he/she is ill. - 4.
-Provide a quiet place and time to do homework and encourage my child to complete. - 5.
-Check and sign my child's agenda (grades 3-5) or DIBS (K-3) sheet nightly.
+Support your child's learning-volunteer in their classroom; school-related events, participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time.
+Participate in 20 hours of school related activities. - Make sure my child is at school every day and on time, unless he/she is ill. - 4.
+Provide a quiet place and time to do schoolwork and encourage my child to complete schoolwork.